Wimmics/SameLive/README.md

 By default, the URL to query the triplestore by code is available at:
 - http://localhost:8082/sparql

-You need to have two processes running at the same time (you may want to use the [screen](https://linuxize.com/post/how-to-use-linux-screen/) command): the triplestore and the python code.
+You need to have two processes running at the same time (you may want to use the [screen](https://linuxize.com/post/how-to-use-linux-screen/) command): the triplestore and the Python code.

 ##